 The rain resumed, lightly spitting, as I reached Lochan Sàl.
-There, a dam separated the lochan from the sea and the old route continued straight across it as a footpath.
+There, a dam and weir separated the lochan from the sea and the old route continued straight across it as a footpath.

 The dam looks pretty easy to hop across and probably is if you’re not me.
 My sense of balance is shockingly poor and the grass and moss on top of it was slick with the rain.
 Thus, when I stepped onto it, I found myself feeling pretty unstable as I inched my way along it.
 Maybe I’d have felt a lot better about it if it was dry, but it wasn’t and the water rushing through the centre was gushing with some force on account of all the recent rain.

 As I got closer, that gap was starting to look slightly wider than I could just hop across without effort, and more like the sort of gap that needs a bold step followed by having enough balance to not slip over in the wet.
 It was at this point that my brain decided to point out that the far end of the path involved stepping stones and that every stream I had seen so far had been in spate.

 To my shame, I got about halfway along the dam, decided that it was in no way fitting with my definition of fun and noped out of there, backtracking all the way to the Wee Mad Road.
 In doing so, I added several miles and a steep climb to the day’s walking but I knew that I could handle that, whereas not falling into Lochan Sàl had been a great deal less certain.